Fechin/reference/source/_posts/chatgpt.md

 - Provide sufficient context so the AI model can understand the scenario.

 #### Security And Privacy
-- Never share sensitive information with AI model's as you can't be certain how it's stored, whether it will be shared, of if a data breach may occur.
+- Never share sensitive information with AI models as you can't be certain how it's stored, whether it will be shared, of if a data breach may occur.

 ## Prompt Engineering
 ### Prompt Frameworks